wultra/ssl-pinning-ios/README.md

 Before you start using the library, you should also check our other related projects:

-- [Dynamic SSL Pinning Tool](https://github.com/wultra/ssl-pinning-tool), the Java command line tool for generating JSON data for this library
+- [Dynamic SSL Pinning Tool](https://github.com/wultra/ssl-pinning-tool) - the command line tool written in Java, for generating JSON data consumed by this library.
 - [Android version](https://github.com/wultra/ssl-pinning-android) of the library